PiyushSuryavanshi/quickstay/README.md

 # QuickStay - Hotel Booking Website 🏨

 📌 Overview
-QuickStay is a hotel booking platform built using **React.js, Tailwind CSS, and React Router**.
+QuickStay is a responsive hotel booking app built with **React.js, JavaScript** and styled using **Tailwind CSS**.
+It features dynamic search, filtering, and a smooth booking workflow for users looking for their next stay.
-It allows users to search, filter, and book hotels easily with a clean UI.

 🚀 Features
 - 🔍 Hotel search and filter